Planar Matrices and Arrays of Feynman Diagrams: Poles for Higher $k$: From Full Arrays to Poles and Back

 \subsubsection{Compatibility criteria for general $k$}

-We close this section by presenting the criteria for compatibility of poles, which easily extends from the case $k=3$ of the previous section to general $k$.
+We now present the criteria for compatibility of poles, which easily extends from the case $k=3$ in the previous part of this section to general $k$.
 A vertex of the $(k,n)$ polytope, realized as a ray in the space of metrics, will be determined by a completely symmetric array of rank $k-2$.
 From now on we will denote such array as $\mathcal{V}^{(k,n)}_{i_1\ldots i_{k-2}}$,\footnote{Here $\mathcal{V}$ denotes a generic vertex.
 For a particular vertex labeled by $X$ we may use $\mathcal{M}^X$ as in the previous section.} e.g. a vector for $k=3$ and a matrix for $k=4$, where each component is a planar Feynman diagram.

 Such array can be organized by `columns' we define by $\mathcal{T}^{(i)}_{i_2\ldots i_{k-2}} :=\mathcal{V}^{(k,n)}_{i i_2\ldots i_{k-2}} $, so we write:

 where $\mathcal{T}^{(i)}$ are rays in $(k-1,n-1)$, which can also be written as arrays of Feynman diagrams.
 In the previous example this corresponds to our decomposition \eqref{vw}, where $\mathcal{V}^{(4,7)}=\mathcal{M}^W$ and $\mathcal{T}^{(i)}$ are $k=2$ rays.